Glaucoma & Your Dog's Eyes

 Glaucoma in dogs is caused by insufficient drainage of fluid from the eye.
 There are two types of glaucoma, each defined by the cause of the condition; primary glaucoma and secondary glaucoma.

-Causes Of Primary Glaucoma in Dogs
+Causes of Primary Glaucoma in Dogs

 Primary glaucoma occurs in dogs due to inherited abnormalities in the drainage mechanism of the pet's eye.
 A number of breeds show an increased risk of primary glaucoma including (but not limited to) Boston terriers, cocker spaniels, shar-peis, beagles, basset hounds, Siberian huskies, Labrador retrievers, samoyed, toy poodles, and Great Danes.
 Each breed has its unique traits that make dogs of that breed more susceptible to developing glaucoma.